Generation-UK-I/python-modules/TIFC1-PF-09 - Classes/presentation/classes.md

 We can also override methods from the parent class, if we want the child to do it differently; Above we have created a climb method for Tigers, and Python will disregard the same method from the parent `Cat` class.

+### Importing Classes

+As you add more functionality to your classes, your files can get long, even when you use inheritance properly.
+In keeping with the overall philosophy of Python, you’ll want to keep your files as uncluttered as possible.

+To help, Python lets you store classes in modules and then import the classes you need into your main program.

+### The Python Standard Library

+The Python standard library is a set of modules included with every Python installation.
+Now that you have a basic understanding of how classes work, you can start to use modules like these that other programmers have written.
+You can use any function or class in the standard library by including a simple import statement at the top of your file.

+Read more about the Python Standard Library here: https://docs.python.org/3/library/index.html

+## Practice

+Now practice implementing the skills demonstrating here by completing the associated exercises.